CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 1. Once the requirements are installed close the terminal.

-1. Next, open `working_with_functions.ipynb` file from the left menu.
+1. Next, open the `working_with_functions.ipynb` file from the left menu.

     ![](../media/img60.png)